MicroFocus/lrc-jk-plugin/README.md

     - Proxy Port	    - The proxy server port number.
     - Proxy Username	- The username to log into the proxy server.
     - Proxy Password	- The password to log into the proxy server.
-    > Above proxy settings are only effective for connections between Jenkins and LoadRunner Cloud.
+    > **Notes**: above proxy settings are only effective for connections between Jenkins and LoadRunner Cloud.

 - Sample configuration for
 [Jenkins configuration as Code](https://github.com/jenkinsci/configuration-as-code-plugin):